 Underground, in a leafy suburb south-west of London lies a futuristic world that's straight out of a sci-fi movie.
 You arrive along a tree-lined footpath leading to a small, anonymous glass building.
 You swipe your pass, the doors slide open and you're presented with a spiral staircase that takes you deep down into a disorientating warren of white-washed corridors that undulate up, down, round and round without a corner in sight or door handle or even a window.
 Shafts of light beam down from somewhere high above.
 Occasionally a friendly, uniformed worker passes by and disappears into a hidden doorway - if you follow them, you might end up in a warehouse lined with vintage supercars or a space-aged amphitheatre with rows of executive seating rippling out from a central stage, each with its own bank of touchscreens.
-Wrapped around the top of the room is a vast circular monitor that can respond to what the audience is tapping in to the screens in front of them.
+Wrapped around the top of that room is a vast circular monitor that can respond to what the audience is tapping in to the screens in front of them.

 This is the McLaren Thought Leadership Centre, nestled next to the legendary car factory in Woking, Surrey.
 It was the location for a series of shows I was hosting, one of which was called 'CNN Inspirations: New Frontiers.'
 In it, I interviewed three explorers: Sarah Parcak who's an archaeologist using infrared satellite images to discover lost wonders; Christopher Horsley, who literally climbs in to volcanoes to see what's inside; and oceanographer David Gallo who delivered one of the most watched TED talks of all time.